allietealfano/auditorytrainingappupdated/README.md

 ├── Code

-│   └── mission-audition
+│   └── Auditory Trainning App

 │       ├── public

 │       ├── node_modules (not in the repository, it will be created when you install all the dependencies)